How the worst fears for democracy were averted in 2022

 The campaign’s strategy reflected an awareness that election denialism could be an indicator of other weaknesses as much as a weakness itself.

 “This extreme conversation about voter fraud, it attracts an extreme flavor of people,” said Kristopher Dahir, a councilman and pastor in Sparks, Nevada, who ran as a Republican for secretary of state this year.
 After losing the primary to Jim Marchant, a prominent figure in the election denier movement, Dahir endorsed Marchant’s Democratic opponent, Cisco Aguilar, who won in November.
+Concerns about other issues won out even for some Republicans who did believe the 2020 election had been compromised — suggesting that election deniers and democracy watchdogs alike may have overestimated its motivating power.

+“I’m sick of the whole issue,” said Lisa Davidson, a former U.S. Forest Service range aide and census worker in Kingston, Nevada, an unincorporated town of 194 in Lander County, in the rugged, sparsely populated center of the state.

+Davidson, 59, a longtime Republican who said she voted for Trump over Biden, said she believed that the 2020 election was marred by fraud.
+But she said she supported abortion rights and was moved by the Supreme Court’s overturning of Roe v.
+Wade to vote for independent and Democratic candidates, rather than for Republicans like Marchant who oppose legal abortion.

 Candidates like Marchant and Mastriano also failed to make their contests competitive.
 Both made little effort to campaign beyond the conservative base and struggled to raise money from Republican donors and national campaign groups, who mostly shunned them.